-Convertible Promissory Note
+Convertible Promissory Note Payable - Related Party

 During the twelve months ended February 29, 2020, the Company's Chairman, President and Chief Executive Officer loaned the Company \$27,835 for general operating expenses under a Convertible Note Purchase Agreement.
-The Note has a maturity date of 180 days, or July 12, 2020 and carries no interest, fees or penalties.
+The Note had a maturity date of July 12, 2020 and carried no interest, fees or penalties.
 By the terms of the Convertible Note Purchase Agreement, Mr. Westmoreland had also agreed to loan up to an additional \$22,165 in funding for the Company, if and when agreed upon, but this additional amount was not ever loaned pursuant to the Note.

-The Company may prepay the Note at any time.
-If the Note is not repaid in full on or before the maturity date then, on the day following the maturity date, the Note will automatically convert into that number of conversion shares equal to the quotient obtained by dividing (x) the outstanding principal balance of the Note on the date of such conversion by (y) a conversion price of \$0.004.
-The balance of the Note was \$27,835 and \$27,835 at May 31, 2020 and February 29, 2020, respectively.
+On July 12, 2020, the Convertible Promissory Note issued on January 14, 2020 matured.
+The Note was not repaid in full on or prior to the maturity date, so, pursuant to the terms of the conversion feature of the Convertible Promissory Note, the \$27,835 balance of the Convertible Note was converted into the Company's common stock shares on July 13, 2020.
+The conversion price was \$0.004 per share resulting in 6,958,758 shares being issued.
+The balance of the Note was \$-0- and \$27,835 at November 30, 2020 and February 29, 2020, respectively.